Samukat/Data3001G2/README.md

 | :-: |
 | *Figure 3.
 Track width near corner (TBA - Index to be replaced with distance and maybe add where the apexes are as well? - (Sam))* |

-This method was also used to caluclate the *ref-line feature*; how far the car was to the sample refrence line given.
+This method was also used to caluclate the *ref-line feature*; how far the car was to the sample reference line given.
 This was done according to the paper by Jain and Morari in 2020<sup>(1)</sup> in which they used Bayesian optimisation to compute the optimal racing line compared to the given trajectory of the car.
 This can be used to determine whether the provided reference line is truly the optimum racing line.

 #### 3.5.2.
 Off track